namtoki/English/wordlist.md

-childish:                           He insulted her by saying that her behavior at the party was childish. chop*(cut):                         I chopped vegetables for the stew; meanwhile, my daughter was frying the meet. clap*:                              The enthusiastic audience clapped their hands several times during the mayor speech. clip*(clip off):                    Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
+childish:                           He insulted her by saying that her behavior at the party was childish. chop*(cut):                         I chopped vegetables for the stew; meanwhile, my daughter was frying the meet. clap*:                              The enthusiastic audience clapped their hands several times during the mayor speech.
+classical:                          She is organizing a scholarship program for classical music students. clip*(clip off):                    Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
 collapse:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.
 combine:                            The manual combines good maintenance advice with helpful illustrations.